nara256/mhz19_uart/README.md

 # MHZ19_Serial
-Arduino IDE library for operating the MH-Z19 CO2 sensor in ESP-WROOM-02(esp8266) or Arduino version 0.1
+Arduino IDE library for operating the MH-Z19 CO2 sensor in ESP-WROOM-02(esp8266) or Arduino version 0.2

 # Credits and license
 License MIT

 # How to use

-+ Include this library to your Arduino IDE.
+* Include this library to your Arduino IDE.
-+ Wireing MH-Z19 sensor to your Arduino or ESP-WROOM-02
+* Wireing MH-Z19 sensor to your Arduino or ESP-WROOM-02
-++ MH-Z19 Vout to Arduino Vin(5V)
+    MH-Z19 Vout to Arduino Vin(5V)
-++ MH-Z19 GND  to Arduino GND
+    MH-Z19 GND  to Arduino GND
-++ MH-Z19 Tx   to Arduino Digital Pin (Software Serial Rx pin) # do not connect Arduino Rx pin.
+    MH-Z19 Tx   to Arduino Digital Pin (Software Serial Rx pin)  # do not connect Arduino Rx pin.
-++ MH-Z19 Rx   to Arduino Digital Pin (Software Serial Tx pin) # do not connect Arduino Tx pin.
-++ other MH-Z19 pins are not using.
+    MH-Z19 Rx   to Arduino Digital Pin (Software Serial Tx pin)  # do not connect Arduino Tx pin. other MH-Z19 pins are not using.
-+ Read sample source code.
+* Read sample source code.
 It's very simple !

+# caution

 * MH-Z19 is supporting PWM , but this library is supporting only serial connection.
+* this library is testing only ESP-WROOM-02(esp8266) boards. if you can't execute this library on your arduino (or clone) boards, please contact me.

 # MHZ19_Serial library function

-* Constractor
+## Constractor

-** MHZ19_Serial
+* MHZ19_Serial
   notmal constractor. if you use this constractor, you must begin() function after this constractor.

-** MHZ19_Serial(int rx, int tx)
+* MHZ19_Serial(int rx, int tx)
   setting rx and tx pin, initialize Software Serial. normally, you use this constractor.

+## public function

 * void begin(int rx, int tx)
   setting rx and tx pin, initialize Software Serial.

-* void setAutoCalibration(boolean autocalib)
+* void setAutoCalibration(bool autocalib)
   MH-Z19 has automatic calibration procedure.
 If executing automatic calibration, its do zero point judgement The automatic calibration cycle is every 24 hours after powered on and